9 Siri remote tips and tricks

 App switcher

 The app switcher on Apple TV works almost exactly the same as on iOS.
-And similar to iPhones ($799.99 at Cricket Wireless) with home buttons, double-clicking the Home button (top right) will open the app switcher, allowing you to see and scroll through all your recently used apps.
+And similar to iPhones (£1,149.00 at Apple) with home buttons, double-clicking the Home button (top right) will open the app switcher, allowing you to see and scroll through all your recently used apps.
 Swiping up on the trackpad while hovering over one of the previews will force close that app.

 Force reboot